mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 The MongoDB C Driver will automatically verify the validity of the server certificate, such as issued by configured Certificate Authority, hostname validation, and expiration.

-To overwrite this behaviour, it is possible to disable hostname validation, OCSP endpoint revocation checking, revocation checking entirely, and allow invalid certificates.
+To overwrite this behavior, it is possible to disable hostname validation, OCSP endpoint revocation checking, revocation checking entirely, and allow invalid certificates.

-This behaviour is controlled using the ``tlsAllowInvalidHostnames``, ``tlsDisableOCSPEndpointCheck``, ``tlsDisableCertificateRevocationCheck``, and ``tlsAllowInvalidCertificates`` options respectively.
+This behavior is controlled using the ``tlsAllowInvalidHostnames``, ``tlsDisableOCSPEndpointCheck``, ``tlsDisableCertificateRevocationCheck``, and ``tlsAllowInvalidCertificates`` options respectively.
 By default, all are set to ``false``.

 It is not recommended to change these defaults as it exposes the client to *Man In The Middle* attacks (when ``tlsAllowInvalidHostnames`` is set), invalid certificates (when ``tlsAllowInvalidCertificates`` is set), or potentially revoked certificates (when ``tlsDisableOCSPEndpointCheck`` or ``tlsDisableCertificateRevocationCheck`` are set).